acanaveras/autonomous_5g_slicing_lab/README.md

 8. **Start iPerf Server**: Runs two iPerf3 servers on the external network to receive traffic from the UEs via the UPF.
 9. **Generate Traffic and Log Data**: Runs iPerf clients on the UEs to generate UDP traffic at alternating speeds (30 Mbps and 120 Mbps), logging performance metrics (e.g., bitrate, packet loss) to a Kinetica database and local log files.

-To execute these steps, open `autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb` in Jupyter Notebook and run the cells sequentially.
-Monitor the logs in the `logs/` directory (e.g., `tail -f logs/UE1_iperfc.log`) for real-time feedback.
+To execute the above, follow these steps:
+1. ** Open 'autonomous_5g_slicing_lab/Automatic_5G_Network_Lab_Setup.ipynb' in main directory and setup your environment keys
+2. ** Open 'autonomous_5g_slicing_lab/llm-slicing-5g-lab/DLI_Lab_Setup.ipynb and set up your 5G Network Environment

 ## Running the Agentic Workflow